 If the rejection is coming from accomplished people like Sharks, it can be a huge opportunity to learn.
 Coming from their experience, they can help you with some wise words.

-Whenever you find yourself face to face with a rejection, you should attempt to know what you can do better to improve your odds.
+Whenever you find yourself face to face with a rejection, you should try to know what you can do better to improve your odds.
 You can ask whether you need to modify your product or change your approach to business.